farmountain/SmartGlass-AI-Agent/docs/WEEK_02.md

 With the stricter δ = 0.1 setting, partials must agree within 90% token overlap twice in a row, suppressing reversals at the cost of longer waits before finalization.
 Relaxing the gate to δ = 0.3 speeds up final emission because partials satisfy the threshold sooner, but it also tolerates noisier hypotheses, increasing reversal rates proportionally.

 ## Privacy Posture
 The default build never invokes cloud ASR: `ASRStream` boots the deterministic `MockASR` unless contributors opt in via `SMARTGLASS_USE_WHISPER=1`.
 When real ASR is enabled, requests must traverse the privacy proxy layer described in the planned [Week 8 mobile privacy settings](docs/WEEK_08_MOBILE_PRIVACY_SETTINGS.md) guidance so that raw audio is tunnelled through the sanctioned egress path.
+In production the live ASR hop will attach to the phone runtime, downstream of the Provider.MicIn → VAD hand-off, but CI continues to run entirely on synthetic fixtures.
 Vision paths route through `privacy.redact.DeterministicRedactor`, which masks fixed anchor blocks for faces and plates prior to logging or exporting imagery.
 Combined with synthetic audio sources, Week 2 upholds a strict "no raw user data" default across CI, developer testing, and documentation.

 ## Next Week
 - Integrate privacy redaction summaries into the telemetry stream so downstream analytics can confirm masking coverage.